I’ve not always been what most in this world would call successful.

 In fact, I’m not sure the Body of Christ is defining success correctly.

 By the standards of many, I’m still probably not counted as successful.
 Though what I have been is consistent in ministry.
-With over twenty-five years of experience, I’ve learned a whole about myself and my ministry perspective continues to improve since I began in 1994.
+I’ve learned a whole about myself and my ministry perspective continues to improve since I began in 1994.

 The older I get, the more I’m comfortable with being me.
 I like being who I am and who God created me to be in this world.
 I am not ashamed to be me, especially when I am able to shine best for the cause of Christ.

 Rather than think about the negative aspects of shame.
 I’ve been thinking lately about the things for which I’m not ashamed.